Trump Utopia or Dystopia Anthology

 |The Cymbals of Progress – Emad El-Din Aysha, Egypt

-I am an English-language academic, freelance journalist (political columnist and movie reviewer) and translator currently residing in Cairo, Egypt.
-While a British citizen, by birth, my parents are Arabs.
-I’m a Muslim by faith and English by natural predisposition.
-I completed my undergraduate and post-graduate education in England (BA, MA, PhD).
-My field of study covers international politics and Arab society.
-The two great loves of my life are history and science fiction.
-Thought I’d finally try my hand at SF. www.dailynewsegypt.com/author/e-aysha/ & www.cairoscene.com/WriterProfile/1112
+Emad is an English-language academic, freelance journalist (political columnist and movie reviewer) and translator currently residing in Cairo, Egypt.
+While a British citizen, by birth, his parents are Arabs, Muslim by faith and English by natural predisposition.
+He completed his undergraduate and post-graduate education in England (BA, MA, PhD).
+His field of study covers international politics and Arab society.
+The two great loves of his life are history and science fiction.
+After years of procrastinating he thought he’d finally try his hand at SF, Arab-themed, and is already an active member of the Egyptian Society for Science Fiction. www.dailynewsegypt.com/author/e-aysha/ & www.cairoscene.com/WriterProfile/1112

 |The Trump Brand – Marleen S. Barr, USA